gildas-lormeau/zip.js/docs/interfaces/EntryMetaData.md

 The value is read from the central directory.
-The Info-ZIP Unix extra fields type 1 (0x5855) and type 2 (0x7855) store the ids in the local file header only, so entries carrying just these fields leave the property undefined until the data has been read; the ids are then available in [EntryMetaData#localDirectory](#localdirectory).
+The Info-ZIP Unix extra fields type 1 (0x5855) and type 2 (0x7855) store the ids in the local file header only, so entries carrying just these fields leave the property undefined until the data has been read, at which point it is filled in from [EntryMetaData#localDirectory](#localdirectory).
 The Info-ZIP New Unix extra field (0x7875) and the PKWARE Unix extra field (0x000d) store the ids in both headers and are unaffected.

+#### Remarks

+A value read from the central directory is never overwritten by the local file header, since the type 2 field truncates the ids to 16 bits while the New Unix field does not.

 ***